lukeherczeg/WizardvsWorld/README.md

     - NOTE: `python3.7` represents whatever Python 3.7 is aliased to on your machine it could also be `py`, `python`, etc.
 3. Run the game: `WizardVsWorld`

+### - See the "WizardVsWorldHowToDownload" file for more detailed instructions!

 ## If you require a virtual environment
 1. Create a virtual environment for Python3.7: `virtualenv -p="/usr/bin/python3.7" <env_name>`
 2. Use the virtual environment: `source <env_name>/bin/activate`